Our mission is to

 Our Core Purpose

-To reduce the costs of animal testing by the introduction of a Tier 1 phase of testing in experimental models with predictive power for effects in humans
+To reduce the costs and the number of animal testing by the introduction of a Tier 1 phase of testing in experimental models with predictive power for effects in humans.

-To select the most promising compounds for your product development pipeline, by pre-screening large amounts of compounds in a high throughput fashion
+To select the most promising compounds for your product development pipeline by tailor-made solutions.

-To understand how your compounds cause their effects in order to help to improve compound/drug design procedure
+To understand how your compounds cause their effects in order to help improve compound/drug design procedure.

 Our Core Values

 - We strongly value authenticity and open communication.

 - Our passion is to deliver the best service and improve product development pipelines.

 - 3′sialyllactose and 6′sialyllactose enhance performance in endurance-type exercise through metabolic adaptation.
 Food Science & Nutrition (2023)

 - DARTpaths, an in silico platform to investigate molecular mechanisms of compounds.
 Bioinformatics (2022)